 Review of the drill hole database identified a number of areas of concern.
 While these were not necessarily so significant as to warrant the exclusion of the data altogether, they do have an impact on the assignment of resource confidence.
 Key attributes affecting the resource confidence can be summarised as: the minor discrepancies between hard copy assays and those listed in the respective databases; uncertainty regarding true collar locations; the assignment of nominal elevations to collar data; the absence of a detailed topographic surface; inconsistent down-hole surveying practice of the drill holes and the absence of any QAQC data for analysis.

-Based on this, the Lady Ada mineral resource is currently classified as being of Inferred status, beyond the immediate limits of the historical Blu Haze open cut pit shell.
+Based on this, the entire Lady Magdalene mineral resource is currently classified as being of Inferred status.

 Sample Analysis Method